Seiler Instrument & Mfg. Co.

 Seiler Instrument & Mfg.
-Co. is a full service contract manufacturer specializing in optical fire control equipment as well as a major distributor of surveying software and instruments, microscopes, and Zeiss planetariums.
-There are several main divisions within the company which include Manufacturing, Geospatial-Survey, Medical, Seiler Design Solutions, LLC., and Planetarium.
-The company is headquartered in St. Louis, Missouri with Geospatial-Survey sales offices located in Kansas City, Illinois, Nebraska, Indiana, Michigan, and Wisconsin.
+Co. is a manufacturer specializing in optical fire control equipment as well as a major distributor of surveying software and instruments, microscopes, and Zeiss planetariums.
+There are several main divisions within the company which include Manufacturing, Geospatial-Survey, Medical, Seiler Design Solutions, LLC., GeoDrones and Planetarium.
+The company is headquartered in St. Louis, Missouri with Geospatial-Survey sales offices located in Kansas, Kentucky, Iowa, Illinois, Indiana, Michigan,Nebraska.

 History

 Seiler Instrument was founded in 1945 by Eric H. Seiler and his wife Dora L. Seiler.
 Seiler had been trained in the field of optical design and construction by the Zeiss Jena School of Fine Optics in Jena, Germany.
 He had originally worked for Zeiss Jena, the first incarnation of what is now Carl Zeiss AG, but continued to work in the optical field for the David White company in Wisconsin after emigrating to the United States.
 Seiler began his own optical company at 922 Pine Street which specialized in repairing existing survey instruments.
 Since this time, the company's focus has shifted toward designing or retailing survey, military, medical, and planetarium systems.

+In 2009 Seiler Instrument & Mfg.
+Co., Inc. relocated their Corporate Headquarters, along with their Manufacturing, Survey and Microscope divisions in Webster Groves, Missouri to a single 148,000 square foot facility located in Tree Court Industrial Park in Kirkwood, Missouri.
+The move combines all of Seiler’s unique multiple disciplines under one location.

 In 2010, Seiler Instrument admitted that some parts were improperly certified as compliant with the Buy American Act.
 The pretrial diversion agreement stated that Seiler would pay $1,500,000.00 in forfeiture.
 The agreement reflects that Seiler Instrument took measures to fix the problems and has agreed to a compliance program to be monitored by the Department of Defense.

 In 2021, Seiler Instrument was awarded a maximum $23,475,982 firm-fixed-price, indefinite-delivery/indefinite-quantity contract for M119A1 Light Towed Howitzer panoramic telescopes.

-In 2022, Seiler Instrument acquired the assets of Precision Midwest to provide Trimble Geospatial products and solutions for the state of Iowa, all of northern Illinois, and the northwest counties of Lake and Porter, Indiana.
-The asset purchase of Precision Midwest located in Plainfield, Illinois, will add to the existing Midwest presence of Seiler Geospatial as a leader in Survey, GPS, Robotics, LiDAR, and software solutions.
+In 2022, Seiler Instrument acquired the assets of Precision Midwest to provide Trimble Geospatial products for the state of Iowa, all of northern Illinois, and the northwest counties of Lake and Porter, Indiana.